-This introductory course will cover the basics of understanding the current national electrical code.
-Topics will include box and wire sizing, conduit calculation, service entrance design and installation requirements.
+This introductory course will cover the basics of understanding the current National Electrical Code, with electrical drawing illustrations.
+Topics include circuit, overcurrent protection devices, box and wire sizing, with service entrance design.
+A final project will include a residential electrical design in accordance with the National Electric Code.
 Three hours lecture per week for five weeks.